mightypirate1/DRL-Tetris/README.md

     **SIXten** learns the value-function thru a k-step estimation scheme, utilizing the world-model of the environment and a prioritized distributed experience replay (modelled on Schaul et al.).
 Toghether with the multiprocessing framework described above it's similar to Ape-X (https://arxiv.org/abs/1803.00933) but the RL algorithm itself is different.

-    **SVENton** is a double[1] duelling[2] k-step DQN-agent with a novel Convolutional Neuro-Keyboard interfacing it with the environment (1: https://arxiv.org/abs/1509.06461 2: https://arxiv.org/abs/1511.06581).
+    **SVENton** is a double[1] dueling[2] k-step DQN-agent with a novel Convolutional Neuro-Keyboard interfacing it with the environment (1: https://arxiv.org/abs/1509.06461 2: https://arxiv.org/abs/1511.06581).
 It too utilizes the distributed prioritized experience replay, and the multi-processing framework.
 It is highly experimental, but it's included so SIXten doesn't get lonely.

+    **SVENton-PPO** is similar to SVENton but trains by way of PPO.
+Trajectories are gathered by the workers, but the trainer computes the advantages in the NN to speed up the sampling.
+When scaling up this will change, but for running at home this makes sense.

+> Both versions of SVENton can easily change between a few NN architectures.
+The preferred ones empirically are "keyboard" and "silver", and you set them in the experiment files.

 These components may be separated into different repositories at some time in the future, but for now they are one.

-> NOTE: The master-branch contains some features that are experiental.
+> NOTE: The master-branch contains some features that are experimental.
 If there are issues, revert to the stable branch (https://github.com/mightypirate1/DRL-Tetris/tree/stable) or the kinda_stable branch (https://github.com/mightypirate1/DRL-Tetris/tree/kinda_stable).
 The latter "should" be stable, but testing all features is pretty time-consuming, and I try to make headway.

 > NOTE: The quality of code has changed as I learned.
 Please be lenient when looking at the remnants of old code.
 There will come a day when it's fixed, let's hope!